Donald Trump Jr.’s Holiday Video Exposed A Habit Of The Family’s Political Brand, Columnist Says

 In a Wednesday op-ed for CNN, authoritarianism expert and historian Ruth Ben-Ghiat claimed that Donald Trump Jr.’s holiday video with his girlfriend Kimberly Guilfoyle revealed a habit of the family’s brand of politics.

-The columnist pointed in particular to a comment by Trump Jr. that appeared to insult his girlfriend.
+The columnist pointed to a particular comment from Trump Jr. that appeared to insult his girlfriend.

 “I’ve managed to maintain a very low bar with Kimberly.
 I don’t want her to get too big an ego, or accustomed to kindness.
 I want to keep her tough,” he said.

-According to Ben-Ghiat, the comment — which she admitted could be “charitably interpreted as a joke” — revealed the “dynamics of emotional domination” that have come to define the Trump family’s politics both in public and private.
-The columnist noted that the president is known for putting down not just his top officials and advisers but also his supporters, who he notoriously left stranded in the cold on multiple occasions during rallies he held amid the coronavirus pandemic.
+According to Ben-Ghiat, the comment — which she admitted could be “charitably interpreted as a joke” — revealed the “dynamics of emotional domination” that have come to define the Trump family’s politics, both in public and private.
+The columnist noted that Donald Trump is known for putting down not just his top officials and advisers but also his supporters, who he notoriously left stranded in the cold on multiple occasions during rallies he held amid the coronavirus pandemic.

 “Donald Jr. features in both these ambitions.
 He is an explosive presence on the Republican political scene, full of bombast as a speaker and quick to rile up his audiences with insults and attacks on the various groups his father has worked so hard to demonize. “